-We’re going to look at how you can get Family Link, how to set it up, block and allow web sites, apps and monitor their web browsing to ensure they can stay safe online with their Chromebook.
+Fortunately, we're here to show you how you can get Family Link, how to set it up, block and allow web sites, apps and monitor your child's web browsing to ensure they can stay safe online with their Chromebook.

 1. Check and update Chrome OS

 The Google Family Link parental controls were only introduced right at the end of 2018 when version 71 of Chrome OS was released.
 You’ll want to first check you’re up-to-date and if not update your Chromebook.
 The fastest way to do that is type chrome://version in the address bar and read off the very top release number.

 otherwise, select Notification (bottom right area) > Settings (cog) > About Chrome OS and read the version number.
 It’d be unusual if your device was not a newer version, but if not check the Additional Details for scheduled update details and if a restart is required to activate a more recent update.